Shahriar9000/Itunes_top100albums/README.md

 -   Maintainability: is it written in a clean, maintainable way?
 -   Testing: is the system adequately tested?

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Tutor Bright Team
 =======

 # Itunes_top100albums
 The webpage shows Itunes top 100 albums, with features like searching and sorting using Angular-Typescript
->>>>>>> 6432b2a969f41a849fc8b43a899ddbdbca393c6d